catvec/funkyboy.zone/DEVELOPMENT.md

 The `funkyboy-zone-dkim` record in the `client-scripts/infra.tf` file is sourced from the `funkyboy-zone.txt` file.

+## Backup
+System backups are saved in a Digtial Ocean Space.

+Store a Digital Ocean Spaces API key in the `backup-secret` pillar under the `backup.spaces_access_key_id` and `backup.spaces_secret_access_key` keys.

+## Factorio
+### Mods
+Factorio mods are stored in a DigitalOcean space.

+Store a Digital Ocean Spaces API key in the `factorio-secret` pillar under the `factorio.spaces_access_key_id` and `factorio.spaces_secret_access_key` keys.

+### Save file
+Once a game save file is present the backup cron job will save it and restore it if needed.

+To bootstrap the first save file rsync your file to `/opt/factorio/saves/_autosave1.zip`.
+Ensure the `factorio` user and group can access this file.

 # Custom Cloud Image Creation
 One can create custom DigitalOcean Droplet images.
 These allow Droplets to run custom operating systems.